Massage – The Benefits

 o neck and back pain relief

-o stress relief on weight-bearing joints
+o stress relief on -bearing joints

 o assistance in maintaining proper posture

-o preparing the muscles used during
+o preparing the muscles used during childbirth

 Pregnancy Massage – Is It Safe?

-When it comes to pregnancy massages, timing is key because having one during the first may not be that great for the fetus.
+When it comes to pregnancy massages, timing is key because having one during the first trimester may not be that great for the fetus.

 Massaging your body during pregnancy can help treat some of the discomforts that you are experiencing.
 However, it’s important to know that there are certain parts of the body which should not be massaged during pregnancy.